FlightKooba: A Fast Interpretable FTP Model: Introduction

-The remainder of this paper is organized as follows: Section 2 reviews the related work.
-Section 3 introduces FlightKooba for the FTP task.
-Section 4 presents the experiments, results, and visualizations.
-Finally, Section 5 concludes with a discussion of the findings and future work.
+The remainder of this paper is organized as follows: Section 2 reviews related work.
+Section 3 introduces the FlightKooba framework in detail.
+Section 4 presents the experimental setup, results, and a dedicated discussion on the model's limitations.
+Finally, Section 5 concludes the paper and outlines future research directions.